CortexPE/DiscordWebhookAPI/README.md

 ```php
 $embed = new Embed();
 ```
-Now, the embed has to have something in it to function properly, so well add in a title (optional) and a description (optional). **All of the fields are optional, but it should contain ATLEAST one field or it would refuse to add it into the message**
+Now, the embed has to have something in it to function properly, so we'll add in a title (optional) and a description (optional). **All of the fields are optional, but it should contain ATLEAST one field or it would refuse to add it into the message**
 ```php
 $embed->setTitle("Embed Title Here");
 $embed->setDescription("A very awesome description");